Skip to Main Content

 A Yale Medicine expert shares the types of exercises you can do to help ensure a full recovery.

-We spoke with Jennifer Hankenson, MD, a Yale Medicine physiatrist (a physical medicine and rehabilitation physician), about the kinds of exercises patients should do after knee replacement surgery and how it can benefit their recovery.
+We spoke with Elie Mansour, MD, a Yale Medicine orthopaedic surgeon who specializes in knee and hip replacement and reconstruction, about the kinds of exercises patients should do after knee replacement surgery and how it can benefit their recovery.

 What is knee replacement surgery?